Robert L. Johnson

 A judge ruled this morning that Johnson violated his probation when he attended the same horse show as his victim.

-Johnson was given permission to attend the American Quarter Horse (AQHA) Congress in Ohio, however he was instructed to be home and report back to his probation officer on October 7, 2010.
+Johnson was given permission to attend the American Quarter Horse (AQHA) Congress in Ohio, however, he was instructed to be home and report back to his probation officer on October 7, 2010.
 His victim was arriving at the show two days later.
 Johnson returned to meet with his probation officer.
 He then went back to the Ohio show without permission – since his wife was competing – this according to his attorney during the court hearing.
 His victim saw him on the grounds and reported him.

 Johnson was convicted in 2001 of molesting the then 14-year-old female riding student.
-The terms of his probation state he is not to have any contact with the victim, which includes being at the same horse shows when she is in attendance.
+The terms of his probation state he is not to have any contact with the victim, which includes being at the same horse show when she is in attendance.

 This is Johnson’s second probation violation.
 He was found by a judge to have vandalized the farm he lost in a 2010 civil case in which a former male student accused Johnson of raping him multiple times.
-The student was awarded almost $1.7 million by the civil court jury and judge.
+The student was awarded almost $1.7 million by a civil court jury and judge.
 Johnson was ordered to turn over his horse farm, formerly known as Quarry Town Stables, as part of the settlement.
 Zentner says Johnson was mandated to pay $17,000 for the vandalism he caused, although he hasn’t satisfied the debt.

 Johnson was released from prison in 2004 after serving nine months of a six-year sentence.
-Zentner has recommended a sentence of 40 months in prison although Johnson could receive more than five years behind bars for his crime.
+Zentner has recommended a sentence of 40 months in prison although Johnson could receive more than five years behind bars for this crime.